meraki-analytics/cassiopeia/doc/datapipeline.rst

 """""""""""""""""""""""""""

 This is a database system that supports all databases that `SQLAlchemy <https://www.sqlalchemy.org/>`_ supports.
 It is not provided by Cass by default, and needs to be installed separately.
 See :ref:`plugins` for more information.

-ChampionGG
-""""""""""

-The ChampionGG plugin has its own data source if it is included.
-See :ref:`plugins`.

 Unloaded Ghost Store